-An international framework for tackling NCDs has been established, with nine voluntary targets on NCDs, agreed by WHO member states in 2012, including a 25% reduction in premature mortality from NCDs by 2025 from 2010 levels.
-The Sustainable Development Goals – unlike their precursor, the Millennium Development Goals – also include a target on NCDs.
+An international framework for tackling NCDs has been established, with nine voluntary targets on NCDs, agreed by WHO member states.
+The Sustainable Development Goals also include a target on NCDs.

 SDG Target 3.4: